JD-Gonz/info415_sp15/week 4/clickjacking_hw.md

 ## Part 3 - The Report (2 points)
 - Description (1 point)
+	- What is CSRF and why is it bad
 - Mitigations (1 point)
 	- Give a mitigation recommendations for stopping clickjacking.
 A couple sentences - what to do, how it works.